slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On teams: management and delegation

 Managing is delegating.
-Your speed as a manager is the speed of the team.
+Your speed as a manager is the speed of your team.

 > *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*